 FSU is committed to flexible learning opportunities to accommodate both on-campus and remote students.
 If your class includes a mix of in-person and remote learners, the strategies below can help you meet the needs of both.

-If you haven't yet visited the Guide to Remote Teaching page, it is a great place to start.
+If you haven't yet visited the Quality Course Design page, it is a great place to start.
 You'll find some key strategies designed to help you approach some of the more challenging areas of quality course design and encourage student success in the process.

 Employ a Mix of Delivery Options